danchoi/goog/README.md

 Unlike Google in the web browser, you can redirect goog's output like any Unix text stream.

+NOTE: Very soon I'll release a Vim plugin version that can be invoked within a Vim session.

 ## Screenshot

 Pure command line mode: